adamcharnock/mate3/README.rst

    # Install mate3 and its dependencies.
 This also makes the mate3 command available.
    poetry install

+   # Run the tests - there aren't many, so feel free to add more!
+   pytest .

 After this you should be able to run the ``mate3`` command and edit the project's source code.

 Release process